-- Explain which elements of the health record can be used for diagnosis and/or procedure code assignment. - Explain how the role of the provider in relation to the patient (i.e., attending physician vs. radiologist, pathologist, or other) affects diagnosis code assignment. - ➤ Identify documentation in need of clarification for accurate code assignment. - Demonstrate an understanding of when a physician query is warranted. - Explain the different types of physician queries (i.e., concurrent, retrospective, verbal, etc.) - ➤ Demonstrate an understanding of the different physician query formats (i.e., open ended, multiple choice, and yes/no) and their proper application. - ➤ Define the concept of clinical indicator(s). - ➤ Demonstrate an understanding of how to translate clinical indicators in the health record (i.e., laboratory results, imaging reports, orders, etc.) into a compliant query - ➤ Differentiate compliant from non-compliant gueries. - ➤ Describe situations in which queries are not appropriate (i.e., diagnosis was not evaluated/treated/monitored, etc.). - ➤ Demonstrate an understanding of current professional guidance including the AHIMA-ACDIS practice brief, Guidelines for Achieving a Compliant Query Practice. - Explain proper mechanisms to address diagnoses in the medical record without clinical support.
+- ➤ Explain which elements of the health record can be used for diagnosis and/or procedure code assignment. - ➤ Explain how the role of the provider in relation to the patient (i.e., attending physician vs. radiologist, pathologist, or other) affects diagnosis code assignment.

+- ➤ Demonstrate an understanding of when a physician query is warranted. - Explain the different types of physician queries (i.e., concurrent, retrospective, verbal, etc.) - ➤ Demonstrate an understanding of the different physician query formats (i.e., open ended, multiple choice, and yes/no) and their proper application. - ➤ Define the concept of clinical indicator(s). - ➤ Demonstrate an understanding of how to translate clinical indicators in the health record (i.e., laboratory results, imaging reports, orders, etc.) into a compliant query - ➤ Differentiate compliant from non-compliant queries. - ➤ Describe situations in which queries are not appropriate (i.e., diagnosis was not evaluated/ treated/monitored, etc.). - ➤ Demonstrate an understanding of current professional guidance including the AHIMA-ACDIS practice brief, Guidelines for Achieving a Compliant Query Practice. - > Explain proper mechanisms to address diagnoses in the medical record without clinical support.